Markie45/kiwi.com-booking-flow/README.md

 ## Ticket fare

 The _Ticket fare_ screen appears.
-This screen allows you to select your ticket's fare type and gives you the option of upgrading to our _Premium service_.
+This screen allows you to select your ticket's flexibility regarding rebooking, cancellations, etc. and gives you the option to upgrade to our _Premium service_.

 The _Ticket fare_ screen displays the following three ticket fare options:
 *	_Saver_
 *	_Standard_
 *	_Flexi_

+> **Tip**: Click **Learn more** to find out about our ticket flexibility levels.

 ![Image 11](https://user-images.githubusercontent.com/57447158/88820048-1a65e480-d1c1-11ea-8a23-ade2bf6fe1df.png)